A. Instruction regarding lawsuits among Christians.

 iii.
 Christians err when they excuse homosexuality, and deny that it is sin, but they also err just as badly when they single it out as a sin God is uniquely angry with.

 e.
-Paul's point is important: such were some of you.
-Though these sins characterize those who will not inherit the kingdom of God, Christians can never be unloving or uncaring towards them - because they are right where we used to be.
+And such were some of you: Paul’s point is important: such were some of you.
+Though these sins characterize those who will not inherit the kingdom of God, Christians can never be unloving or uncaring towards them – because they are right where we used to be.

 i.
 Christians should not, and must not say such sins in the lives of those who don’t know Jesus are of no concern to God.
 They are.
 Instead, they must communicate the message of salvation in Jesus Christ: He will save His people from their sins (Matthew 1:21).